ukchrist/azure-docs/articles/data-factory/connector-sap-cdc.md

 ---
-title: Copy and transform data from an SAP ODP source with the SAP CDC connector in Azure Data Factory or Azure Synapse Analytics
+title: Transform data from an SAP ODP source with the SAP CDC connector in Azure Data Factory or Azure Synapse Analytics
 titleSuffix: Azure Data Factory & Azure Synapse
-description: Learn how to copy and transform data from an SAP ODP source to supported sink data stores by using a copy activity and mapping data flows in an Azure Data Factory or Azure Synapse Analytics pipeline.
+description: Learn how to transform data from an SAP ODP source to supported sink data stores by using mapping data flows in Azure Data Factory or Azure Synapse Analytics.
 author: ukchrist
 ms.author: ulrichchrist
 ms.service: data-factory